 The emotional consequences of a missing tooth can also take their toll over time, stopping you from smiling and laughing around others.
 Coupled with the issue of diet limitations and the difficulties a missing tooth can pose with speech, it’s no exaggeration to say that a missing tooth or teeth can profoundly impact your life.

-If you would like to book yourself in for a consultation at our Norwich dental practice for dental implants or All-on-4, please don’t hesitate to contact our friendly team, who can arrange this for you.
+If you would like to book yourself in for a consultation at Corner House dental practice for dental implants in Norwich or All-on-4, please don’t hesitate to contact our friendly team, who can arrange this for you.